olivernybo/leviathan/README.md

 The Cron and App Managers job is to handle the management of the Cron Jobs and Applications.
 The tasks will include booting, deletion, activation, deactivation and whatever else I come up with.

 ## Database Caching Server
-This servers responsibility is to cache data that is frequantly used.
+This servers responsibility is to cache data that is frequently used.